cambridge-cares/TheWorldAvatar/Agents/ESPHomeAgent/README.md

 More information can be found [here] (https://esphome.io/components/web_server.html).
 A step by step example can be found [here] (https://siytek.com/esp8266-web-server-led/).

-Another prerequisite is to have a KG that has the relevant timeseries IRIs instantiated in it and a postgreSQL database with timeseries data.

 ### switch status
 To check the state of the GPIO pin which behaves like a switch, a GET request needs to be sent to the following endpoint:
 ```